Let’s come straight to the point – how to rank your website higher in Google using 100% ethical techniques and no spam? Here you go.

 Do I need to say more about this?
 Not actually, I found a very good blog at Hubspot explaining the need of effective navigation in detail.

 Properly integrated Microdata

-Microdata are standard formats of data accepted and used by all three major search engines today namely – Google, Bing, and Yahoo.
+Microdata is standard formats of data accepted and used by all three major search engines today namely – Google, Bing, and Yahoo.
 If you do the proper integration of these data into your website, you are helping search engines to better understand your website and its contents.
-Google uses these data to show rich snippet of your website in its search results.
+Google uses these data to show a rich snippet of your website in its search results.
 You can also find it under Google Webmaster Tools options.

 More information on Microdata can be found at schema.org which is formed with the collaboration by Google, Microsoft, and Yahoo.

 Wondering how does it relate to your search engine optimization efforts and your website’s ranking with Google?
 The answer is very candid.
 If Google is able to understand you better by reading the structured data supplied by you, you will definitely have its benefits in better positioning on your website in its search results.
 However, it does not directly relate rankings in SEO, but it surely has long-term benefits.